lewishowles/components/src/components/navigation/app-pagination/app-pagination.md

 Pagination will automatically be hidden if there are no items, or if the number of items given all fit onto a single page.

+**Please note:** Currently, pagination uses buttons.
+Ideally, it will be updated to use anchors, updating the URL when the page changes, and be able to read the current page from the URL on load.

 ## Slots

 ### `previous-page-label`